-Any part of the hospital where local anaesthetic agents are kept for use by anaesthetic staff these must be 'stored separately' from other drugs and intravenous fluids - at the least this would be behind different doors which in practice means different cupboards.
-A locked box may be permitted as an interim measure.
-Human factors should be considered to ensure there is a conscious separate action (e.g. opening a separate door) required to access local anaesthetic agents.
+Any part of the hospital where local anaesthetic agents are kept for use by anaesthetic staff these must be 'stored separately' from other drugs and intravenous fluids - at the least this would be behind different doors which in practice means different cupboards..
+Human factors should be considered to ensure there is a conscious separate action (e.g. opening a separate door, a box within a drawer/cupboard) required to access local anaesthetic agents.